leebyron/testcheck-js/docs/API.md

 ### sample()

-Handy tool for visualizing the output of your generators.
+Handy tool for visualizing the output of a *Generator*.

 Given a *Generator*, it returns an *Array* of values resulting from the generator.

 ```js
 sample(gen.int)